kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ### Status and recovery

 The LWS carries the restart-count map.
-The exhausted leader carries the exhausted-state marker, and the leader and worker Pods carry cleanup finalizers.
+The exhausted leader carries the exhausted-state marker, and the leader and worker Pods that can receive them carry cleanup finalizers.
 LWS initiates deletion of the group when the budget is exhausted, and the finalizers keep the Pod API objects available while containers terminate.
 A deletion timestamp on its own is not recovery: LWS must see